Early College

 Students should request an Early College course during course selection if they are interested in applying.

 **Their course request serves as their application.
 Students must also complete a supplemental questionnaire.
-Students will be notified of their application status by May 2025.
 Not all students who request the course will be admitted.**

 This Early College Program will provide students with the assistance needed to be successful in their coursework, utilizing the same academic support and coaching model developed for the undergraduate student body.
 These supports include: